NHSDigital/eps-hackathon/hackathon-activities.md

 As well as tracking the prescription, you can send a cancellation message using the [`/$process-message#prescription-order-update`](https://digital.nhs.uk/developer/api-catalogue/electronic-prescription-service-fhir#api-Prescribing-send-prescription-order-update-message) endpoint.
 Use the tracker again to check the status has changed on the prescription.

 ### Task 2
 To complete the prescribing workflow, you must sign new prescriptions in order to make them legally valid.
-This EPS FHIR API supported method of signing prescriptions is using the Signing Service API.
+We recommend using the [Signing Service API](https://digital.nhs.uk/developer/api-catalogue/signing-service) for this.

 Information on integrating with the Signing Service API can be found [here](https://digital.nhs.uk/developer/api-catalogue/signing-service).
 Contact someone from the EPS development team to receive credentials for this.